rtlabs-com/p-net/doc/compliancetest.rst

 message.
 Also verify that there have been no alarms (sort the frames by protocol).

+Note: We need to write more about the following:

-* "Record data"?
+* "Record data"
-* ExpectedIdentification is equal to the RealIdentification?
+* ExpectedIdentification is equal to the RealIdentification
-* How to create additional net load? (using DCP Identify all)
+* How to create additional net load (using DCP Identify all)
-* Implicit read?
+* Implicit read

 Data Hold Timer
 ^^^^^^^^^^^^^^^